25 Jun Pop Quiz! Did You Have These Common Misconceptions About Physical Therapy?

 Reality: You have direct access to visit a physical therapist by making an appointment, the same way you’d see your doctor.
 While there are some limitations as to the number of visits you can have without a referral, your PT’s office will typically work with you and your doctor to continue your care.
 You can always ask your PT how they handle referrals in their practice and check with your specific insurance plan.
 Bottom line, you do have direct access to a physical therapist.

 Have more questions about how physical therapy works or how it could help improve your life?
 Call us today and one of our team members would be glad to help.
-Body One Physical Therapy is locally-owned with four convenient locations serving central Indiana: North Indianapolis, South Indianapolis, Fishers, and Zionsville.
+Body One Physical Therapy is locally-owned with four convenient locations serving central Indiana: North Indianapolis, Fishers, and Zionsville.
 Our providers are highly-trained and caring and enjoy helping clients of all ages and activity levels.
 If you’ve put off physical therapy because of your misconceptions, don’t wait – let this be the first step in your journey to better health and wellness!